MicrosoftDocs/defender-docs/defender-endpoint/mac-whatsnew.md

 **What's new**

-- Bug fix - Mac TP in Block mode causing device hang on shutdown/crashes on reboot
+- Fix - Mac TP in Block mode causing device hang on shutdown/crashes on reboot
 - Add a mdatp command-line switch to view the on-demand scan history
 - Improve Performance of Device Owner on macOS
 - Ready for macOS Ventura (13.0)
-- Bug and performance fixes
+- Fixes for product and performance issues